-On 19 October 2021, the Mapepala and Nabowa Community Forest Management Groups (CFMG), together with Kasanka Trust Limited, commenced an action in the Lusaka High Court challenging large-commercial agriculture and related activities within the protected Kafinda Game Management Area (KGMA) and the Mapepala and Nabowa Community Forest (MNCF).
-The said activities include:
+On 19 October 2021, the Mapepala and Nabowa Community Forest Management Groups (CFMG), together with Kasanka Trust Limited, which co-manages the operations of the Kasanka National Park in Chitambo District with the Department of National Parks and Wildlife, initiated legal proceedings in the Lusaka High Court against two companies – Lake Agro Industries and Gulf Adventure Limited for illegally conducting large-commercial agriculture and related activities within the Kafinda Game Management Area (KGMA) and the Mapepala and Nabowa Community Forest (MNCF) which are one of the protected areas in Zambia.
+The said activities include but not limited to:

 - The destruction of the forests (including the indiscriminate cutting down of trees);